Skip to main content

 6.4. exectuteStatement: Unleashing the Power of Raw SQL

+The exectuteStatement action provides a powerful but potentially dangerous ability to execute a raw SQL query string directly on an external database.
 This is your tool of last resort for ultimate flexibility.
 Use it for complex queries that involve multiple JOINs, calling stored procedures, or any other advanced SQL operation that is not easily covered by the standard, structured EDS actions.

 Handle with Extreme Care